-Regardless of the method you use, you’ve likely a lot to accomplish just like the rest of us.
-And maybe sometimes, maybe often, you simply don’t know where to begin.
-What tasks do you tackle first?
+Many of us make “to do” lists, though we may use different methods and tools.
+Regardless of how you create and keep track of them, you’ve likely a lot to accomplish just like most everyone else.
+Maybe sometimes, maybe often, you simply don’t know where to begin.
+What task do you tackle first?

 Setting priorities can be a struggle.
 So much, maybe everything, is equally important.
 So, where do you focus first?

 - Refuse to let being overwhelmed stop you.
-See my post Too Overwhelmed to Become Less Overwhelmed for more on how to develop a system even in the midst of being overwhelmed.
-We all have too much to do at some point, so learning to work through that is crucial to overall success and personal satisfaction.
+Sometimes we feel too overwhelmed to become less overwhelmed, and we all have too much to do at some point.
+Learning to work through overwhelm is crucial to overall success and personal satisfaction.

 - Be ready with time fillers.
-Only have 5 minutes before the kids get home from school?
-That’s enough time to sweep the floor, switch laundry or empty the dishwasher.
-Have a list of items you can do during these in-between times.
+Only have five minutes before the kids get home from school?
+That’s enough time to sweep the floor, switch laundry, or empty the dishwasher.
+Have a list of items you can do during in-between times.
 Instead of doing a mass house cleaning and getting all of these things done before moving on to other work, I integrate them into small times slots within my day.
-This transfers well into an office with things like making copies, editing a document, reading an article or answering an email as possible time fillers.
-I personally get more accomplished with this approach.
+This transfers well into an office with things like making copies, editing a document, reading an article, or answering an email as possible time fillers.

 These principles probably seem painfully simple to some people, but they truly create a structure to help keep me focused and from being overwhelmed.
-Some people schedule and script their day more, but doing so never worked well for me.
-But, as I mentioned in The Big Picture: My Own Life Plan Method, the best system for managing time and reaching goals is whatever works for you.
+Some people schedule and script their day more but doing so never worked well for me.
+As I mentioned in The Big Picture: My Own Life Plan Method, though, the best system for managing time and reaching goals is whatever works for you.

-And in those overwhelmed moments when you want to run and hide, say a little prayer, then “just do what’s next.”
-I literally say this phrase to myself, and this approach has kept me sane in the midst of chaos many times in the past 15 years.
+In those overwhelmed moments when you want to run and hide, say a little prayer, then “just do what’s next.”
+I literally say this phrase to myself, and this approach has kept me sane in the midst of chaos many times over the years.